Aldous-Huxley/PGP-Encryptio-for-Contact-Page/readme.txt

 == Frequently Asked Questions ==

+= What are the server requirements for this plugin to run?

+This plugin requires the following PHP extension to be enabled on your webserver: gnupg, json, mbstring, openssl.

+= How do I impliment this contact form?
+1. Setup the plugin in your Wordpress admin panel.
+2. Use the shortcode: [pgp_contact_form] to embed a responsive, styled form on any page or post.

 = Does this plugin work with any contact form plugin? =

-Yes, this is a standalone contact form.
-It does integrate with Contact Form 7.
+Yes, but unsupported.
+This is a standalone contact form.
+It worked with Contact Form 7 providing encryption for a sent form on Contact 7.
 For other custom integration, advanced users can extend the `PGP_ECP_Frontend` class.

 = What if the GnuPG extension is not available? =